Yes, I’m totally that mom.

 Make sure to count all those little successes that will add up over time and just keep homeschooling!
 You can do this!

 Choosing the right curriculum makes all the difference for your school year.
-If your homeschool needs a makeover, consider switching to Sonlight.
+If your homeschool needs a makeover, consider Sonlight.